martinResearch/PySparseLP/readme.md

 ![classification result with support points](./images/l1svmClassification.svg)

-## Other problems
+## Other example problems
-test data can be obtained from  [netlib.org](http://www.netlib.org/lp/data/)

-but we need to write
+we could get LP exqmples from  [netlib.org](http://www.netlib.org/lp/data/) but we woul need to write
 * a cython wrapper for the code that decompress emps files to mps (http://www.netlib.org/lp/data/emps.c)
 * a code to read MPS file in python

 #TODO

-* add prerequested library in the setup.py ? numpy,scipy, scikits.sparse.cholmod

 * add more examples
 	* improve the  L1 SVM example by adding random feature, in order to perform feature selection
 	* add more examples for image processing, for example from [5].

-* document the active-set *hack* for the chambole pock method (in ChambollePockPPDAS?py).
+* document the active-set *hack* for the chambole pock method (in ChambollePockPPDAS.py).

 * finish coding the method by Conda (CondatPrimalDual.py)